SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/framework/github_feedback.md

 * a link to give feedback in the footer of your interviews
 * a separate interview that will show either a tester feedback form or a general public feedback form
-* will save that feedback locally, and if desired, will make a GitHub issue with the information
+* will save that feedback locally and, if desired, will make a GitHub issue with the information

 It won't: